theintern/intern-tutorial/README.md

     ```js
     define([
             'intern!object',
-            'intern/chai!assert',
-            '../../HelloWorld'
+            'intern/chai!assert'
-    ], function (registerSuite, assert, HelloWorld) {
+    ], function (registerSuite, assert) {

     });
     ```

 3. Functional tests mimic user interaction, so they need an html page to load into the remote browser environment.
 Because the actual test JavaScript code isn't exposed to this remote browser environment at all, this html page <u>should include script tags for all necessary JavaScript</u>.
-Let's create a very basic HTML page that we'll test; place it alongside our functional test at `app/tests/function/HelloWorld.html`.
+Let's create a very basic HTML page that we'll test; place it alongside our functional test at `app/tests/functional/HelloWorld.html`.
 It will load our HelloWorld module and hook up a button's `onclick` to `HelloWorld.alertHello()`, the method on our module that we'll be testing.
 Our html page will also set a global to `true` once our module is loaded; that way, our functional test can wait for that global variable to become truthy before continuing.

     ```html
     <!DOCTYPE html>